 What Is an Application Modernization Roadmap?

-According to the report, 77% of businesses started but failed to complete at least one modernization program, and 38% of enterprises blamed a lack of planning for their failures.
+According to the report, 77% of businesses started but failed to complete at least one SMB or enterprise app modernization program, and 38% of enterprises blamed a lack of planning for their failures.
 A detailed roadmap is a solution to this problem.
 It provides you with a clear framework that helps you significantly reduce the risk of unsuccessful modernization.

 The app modernization roadmap typically includes a timeline, project stages, an overview of scope and objectives, roles, a list of required resources, milestones, and other important details.
 To ensure that everyone involved understands the process and the anticipated outcomes, it should be collaboratively developed with both the software development team and stakeholders.

 Why Do You Need an Application Modernization Roadmap?